Retained Primitive Reflexes: The Key Clinic's Ultimate Guide

 What is a Retained TLR Reflex?

 The TLR (tonic labyrinthine reflex) is associated with balance and coordination of the extremities.
+It’s retention into later life also compromises the vestibular system.
 This reflex is activated by bending the head forward or backwards (head forward - the body and limbs curl inwards, head backwards - the body and torso straighten and extend).
-If not fully integrated the alignment of the head with the rest of the body will be uncoordinated.
+If not fully integrated, the alignment of the head with the rest of the body will be uncoordinated.
 Proper head and neck alignment is necessary for balance, visual tracking, auditory processing and organised muscle tone, which are all vital to the ability to focus and pay attention.

 Retained Tonic Labyrinthine Reflex Symptoms: